A Cyberattack Detection-Isolation Scheme For CAV Under Changing Driving Environment: APPENDIX

-We note here that Sylvester's criterion for $\left[ \mathcal{G}_2 - \mathcal{B}_{2_{\alpha i}} \right] \geqslant 0$ requires $\mathcal{L}_\alpha$ to be chosen such that ${\gamma_1}_i = \rho_{3_i}$.
+We note here that Sylvester's criterion for $\left[ \mathcal{G}_2 - \mathcal{B}_{2_{\alpha i}} \right] \geqslant 0$ requires $\mathfrak{L}_\alpha$ to be chosen such that ${\gamma_1}_i = \rho_{3_i}$.
 Now, if we had not introduced $\rho_{3_i}, \rho_{4_i}$ in \eqref{sk}, it would require ${\gamma_1}_i= 1$ which significantly constrains the design freedom.
 Therefore, to attain more design flexibility, we introduced parameters $\rho_{3_i}$, $\rho_{4_i}$ in place of $\rho_{2_i}$ using \mbox{Table \ref{tab:th1_var}}.

-\textbf{Optimization:} So far, we proved that satisfying the criteria \eqref{iss_con}-\eqref{sen_con} ensures exponential stability, DSS, robustness, and sensitivity of the proposed detector.
-However, the maximization of $\rho_{2_i}$ improves sensitivity while hindering the robustness of the DS.
-Similarly, minimization of $\rho_{1_i}$ makes the DS more robust to uncertainties but less sensitive to cyberattacks.
-Thus, a more realistic problem is to choose a gain matrix $\mathcal{L}_\alpha$ such that an optimal trade-off between robustness and sensitivity can be achieved.
-The constrained multi-objective optimization problem established in \eqref{opt} addresses this issue by optimally minimizing $\rho_{1_i}$ and maximizing $\rho_{2_i}$ over $\mathcal{L}_\alpha$.
+\textbf{Optimization:} So far, we proved that satisfying the criteria \eqref{iss_con}-\eqref{sen_con} ensures DSS, robustness, and sensitivity of the proposed detector.
+Next, to achieve an optimal trade-off between robustness and sensitivity, we utilize the constrained multi-objective optimization problem established in \eqref{opt} that optimally minimizes $\rho_{1_i}$ while maximizing $\rho_{2_i}$ over $\mathfrak{L}_\alpha$.
 The choice of weight vector $\mu_i$ depends on system-specific robustness and sensitivity requirements.
 The optimizer will be more biased towards sensitivity than robustness for $\mu_i < 0.5$ and vice versa.
-The constraints of the optimization problem, i.\,e., the LMIs \eqref{iss_con}, \eqref{rob_con}, and \eqref{sen_con} are respectively the sufficient conditions for stability, robustness, and sensitivity of the detection scheme.
-Therefore, the solution of the optimization problem established in \eqref{opt} gives the gain matrices that ensure the benchmark performance of the proposed detector. \end{proof} \begin{remm} The DSS criteria ensure that the residual $r_{c i}(t)$ exponentially converges to zero under no cyberattacks and no uncertainties, i.\,e., $f_{\alpha i}, f_{\theta i}, f_{\theta \alpha i} , w_i = 0$.
-This proves the nominal exponential stability criteria for the detection scheme. \end{remm} Hence, from Theorem \ref{th1} we have obtained the LMI conditions for detector gains to ensure the performance benchmarks for the V2X detection scheme.
-Next, we will define the V2X detector threshold to make an attack decision.
+The constraints of the optimization problem, i.\,e., the LMIs \eqref{iss_con}, \eqref{rob_con}, and \eqref{sen_con} are respectively the sufficient conditions for DSS, robustness, and sensitivity of the detection scheme.
+Therefore, the solution of the optimization problem established in \eqref{opt} gives the gain matrices that ensure the benchmark performance of the proposed V2X DS. $\blacksquare$